The strong Fe K line and spin of the black-hole X-ray binary MAXI J1631-479: Acknowledgements

 \section{Acknowledgements}

-We thank Jorge Casares for a discussion on the donor of \source.
+We thank Jorge Casares for a discussion on the donor of \source, and the two referees for valuable comments.
 We acknowledge support from the Polish National Science Center grants 2019/35/B/ST9/03944 and 2023/48/Q/ST9/00138.
 MS acknowledges support from the National Science Center grant 2023/50/A/ST9/00527.
 BY is supported by the Natural Science Foundation of China (NSFC) grants 12322307, 12361131579, and 12273026, and by the Xiaomi Foundation/Xiaomi Young Talents Program.
 MP acknowledges support from the JSPS Postdoctoral Fellowship for Research in Japan, grant number P24712, as well as the JSPS Grants-in-Aid for Scientific Research-KAKENHI, grant number J24KF0244.